orenbenkiki/dynamake/README.rst

 .. note::

-    The correctness of the ``stat`` cache depends on accurate listing of each action's inputs and outputs.
+    **The correctness of the ``stat`` cache depends on accurate listing of each action's inputs and outputs.**

     In general DynaMake needs these lists to be accurate for correct operation.
+This is true of almost any build tool.
+In theory, one could use ``strace`` to automatically extract the true lists of inputs and outputs, but this is complex, fragile (breaks for programs running on cluster servers), and impacts the performance.

 The ability to mix general Python code together with ``make`` functionality is what gives DynaMake its additional power over static build tools like ``make`` or ``ninja``.
 The following examples